BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

         - MAY overprovision.
     - MUST push `client_balance_sat` to the client.
         - MAY overprovision.
-    - MUST use a high enough onchain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the client paid the order.
+    - MUST use a high enough on-chain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the client paid the order.
         - MAY overprovision.
 - MUST send `channel_ready` after the funding transaction has `minimum_depth_channel` confirmations.
 - MUST allow zero channel reserves if `supports_zero_channel_reserve`.